Oihana PHP

 assertFile()

-Asserts that a file exists and is accessible.
+Asserts that a file exists and meets specified accessibility and MIME type requirements.

 assertFile(string|null $file[, array<string|int, mixed>|null $expectedMimeTypes = null ][, bool $isReadable = true ][, bool $isWritable = false ]) : void